The skilled crafts organisation

 Chambers of skilled crafts

 Chambers of skilled crafts are non-profit corporations under public law with compulsory membership for each skilled craft enterprise.
-The chambers offer a wide spectrum of services ranging from advice on technical, financial and legal matters to consultancy on vocational training.
+The chambers offer a wide spectrum of services ranging from advice on technical, financial and legal matters to an extensive range of training and further education courses in their own vocational training centres.
 They keep the crafts register and are responsible for holding examinations.
 As self-governing business entities they also represent the interests of the crafts sector in their chamber district vis-à-vis the political institutions and the public administration.
 This task is taken over at federal state level by a state’s working group of chambers or the state skilled crafts sector representatives.
-The 53 chambers of skilled crafts are confederated at national level in the German Confederation of Chambers of Skilled Crafts (DHKT).
+The 53 chambers of skilled crafts are con-federated at national level in the German Confederation of Chambers of Skilled Crafts (DHKT).